 Your local Alzheimer's Association chapter can connect you with the resources you need to cope with the symptoms and challenges of Alzheimer's.
 Find a chapter in your community

-Our free 24/7 Helpline provides information, referral and care consultation by professionals in 170 languages.
+Our free 24/7 Helpline provides information, referral and care consultation by professionals in more than 200 languages.

 Our Greenfield Library houses more than 5,000 books, journals and resources.
 Access it online.